dcunkefer223/Scrummage/README.md

 ## Synopsis

 Scrummage is a web application that allows a development team to create, modify, update feature/tasks for a created project.
 A feature is created with a title, description and points(based on difficulty).
-It is then added web app's storyboard that displays the status of each feature - "Backlog" "Progress" or "Completed"
+It is then added to the storyboard that displays the status of each feature - "Backlog" "Progress" or "Completed"

 Scrummage keeps track of these points and visually represents the team's progress in a [Burndown chart](https://en.wikipedia.org/wiki/Burn_down_chart).